WordPress vs Google Sites: Which is Better for You?

 Here are a few platforms similar to Google Sites and WordPress.

-- Wix — One of the most powerful platforms with a drag-and-drop page editor, CMS, eCommerce functionality, and dedicated apps market.
-Check Wix vs Google Sites to learn how it differs from Google Sites.
+2. Wix — One of the most potent platforms with a drag-and-drop page editor, CMS, eCommerce functionality, and a dedicated apps market.
+Read our Wix vs Google Sites to learn how it differs from Google Sites.

-- Brizy Cloud — Create a full website with a blog.
+5. Brizy Cloud — Create a complete website with a blog.
 It also features a popup builder (you can add popup widgets on any website) and website stories.
 Learn more in the Brizy Cloud review.

 WordPress vs Google Sites: Frequently Asked Questions